Horrific Six-car Crash In Antioch Leaves One Dead

 Under Tennessee car insurance laws, all drivers must carry uninsured motorist coverage equal to the policy they carry for their own liability.
 While some drivers may believe this contributes to increased insurance rates, this coverage is important in cases of tragic accidents involving drivers who operate their vehicles outside the scope of the law.

 Even though this type of coverage is meant to protect car accident victims, the simple fact is that these policies are still underwritten by powerful insurance companies that may try to downplay uninsured motorist claims just as they would any other.
-In these situations, car accident victims should strongly consider speaking to an experienced Nashville auto accident attorney to help negotiate with the insurance company and get the compensation they deserve.
+In these situations, car accident victims should strongly consider speaking to an experienced Nashville auto accident lawyer to help negotiate with the insurance company and get the compensation they deserve.

 Typically, victims filing uninsured motorist claims with their insurance carrier cannot file lawsuits to recover damages and instead must work with the provider or go through arbitration.
 The arbitration process involves both parties (victim and insurer) presenting their side to an arbitrator or a panel of arbitrators.
 The panel’s decision is usually binding, making having experienced legal help all the more important.